ritaturk/xenko-docs/manual/getting-started/create-a-script.md

    ![New asset button in Asset view tab](media/create-a-script-new-asset.png)

-   _New asset button on Asset view tab_
+   _TODO: create new screenshot, this one is misleading.
+New asset button on Asset view tab_

 	The **Script Asset Selection** window opens.